When you start Elasticsearch for the first time, passwords are generated for the

 generate a CA for your cluster.

-elasticsearch-certutiltool to generate a CA for your cluster.
+elasticsearch-certutiltool on any single node to generate a CA for your cluster.

 When prompted, accept the default file name, which is